 The Company also uses non-GAAP constant currency revenues and non-GAAP percentage change in constant currency revenues, which exclude the impact of fluctuations in foreign currency exchange rates, for financial and operational decision-making and as a means to evaluate period-to-period comparisons.
 The effect of currency exchange rates on our business is an important factor in understanding period to period comparisons and we believe this information is useful to investors to facilitate comparisons and better identify trends in our business.
 The impact of changes in foreign currency may vary significantly from period to period, and such changes generally are outside of the control of our management.
 We calculate constant currency revenues by using current period foreign currency revenues and translating them to constant currency using prior year comparable period exchange rates.
-Constant currency revenues are translated using prior year comparable period exchange rates.
+Constant currency revenues over prior year comparable period revenues where current period foreign currency revenues are translated using prior year comparable period exchange rates.